-Danny Peeters Executive Director, Corporate + Successfully overseen Goodman Brazil, currently acting as interim CEO, including the execution of a business strategy consistent with the Group's global objectives, adjusted to the local Brazilian market dynamics, both from a real estate and corporate perspective + Progressed the acquisition and permitting of significant infill development sites, despite the complicated regulatory and commercial context in Brazil, positioning the Group and Goodman Brazil Logistics Partnership to capitalise on the growing e-commerce penetration and powered infrastructure requirements - Completed the acquisition of prime infill sites for future redevelopment - Completed and progressed the permitting processes for significant increase in development projects - Advanced data centre opportunities within the current portfolio and acquisition pipeline + Played a key role in Goodman Brazil Logistics Partnership delivering quality and financial outcomes: - Occupancy of the stabilised portfolio increased to 97.1% - Total return on stabilised assets since inception of 13.3% + Strengthened relationships with regional and global e-commerce customers and capital partners + Embedded key controls and culture with the team working cohesively, while integrating a strong risk management approach: - Positive results from all internal and external compliance and operational audits - Zero workplace fatalities + Strengthened team capabilities and managed a focused and motivated team with an emphasis on strong leadership and embedded Goodman values - Female representation in senior roles above 50% in Goodman Brazil + Further integrated the Brazil operation into the global Goodman network + Provided advice and support to senior management in Group regarding data centre strategy, sustainability, modern slavery and innovation initiatives + Important direct link for the Board to the operations in Brazil.
-Nick Vrondas Group Chief Financial Officer + Overseen financial execution of the Group's business strategy, including further progression into the global data centre market + Overseen the allocation of capital which has contributed to the Group's strong FY24 operating profit result and a 73% increase in the security price over the year + Co-ordinated the financial performance and financial position of the regions in support of their strategic objectives + In relation to capital management, driven financial risk management policies and specific structural initiatives for the Group and Partnerships, which further strengthened their positions.
-At 30 June 2024, the Partnerships had \$13.9 billion of equity commitments, cash and undrawn debt + Directed the Group's initiatives with regard to debt finance transactions in banking and debt capital markets that sourced over \$8.1 billion of new facilities for the Group and its Partnerships in FY24.
-This has resulted in increased liquidity, term to maturity and diversity of funding sources + Undertaken effective hedging and financial risk management via money market and hedge transactions of over \$10.6 billion for the Group and Partnerships + The Group Chief Financial Officer role also has global responsibility for the Group's IT platform and during FY24 has overseen further operational improvements in relation to IT systems and processes around the areas of cyber-risk and artificial intelligence + Undertaken an ongoing program of continuous improvement relating to various global compliance matters, risk management initiatives and operational controls + Maintained long-standing relationships within the local and global capital markets and advisory sectors + Managed effective statutory and management financial reporting which assisted operational and transactional decision making and managed the implementation of improvements and increased Managed effective statutory and management financial reporting which assisted operational and transactional decision making and managed the implementation of improvements and increased resilience into the systems and controls framework.
-Actively involved in the Group Investment Committee process, therefore advising on the viability of + Managed effective statutory and management financial reporting which assisted operational and transactional decision making and managed the implementation of improvements and increased resilience into the systems and controls framework.
+Danny Peeters Executive Director, Corporate + Successfully overseen Goodman Brazil, currently acting as interim CEO, including the execution of a business strategy consistent with the Group's global objectives, adjusted to the local Brazilian market dynamics, both from a real estate and corporate perspective Progressed the acquisition and permitting of significant infill development sites, despite the complicated regulatory and commercial context in Brazil, positioning the Group and Goodman Brazil Logistics Partnership to capitalise on the growing e-commerce penetration and powered infrastructure requirements Completed the acquisition of prime infill sites for future redevelopment Completed and progressed the permitting processes for significant increase in development projects Advanced data centre opportunities within the current portfolio and acquisition pipeline Played a key role in Goodman Brazil Logistics Partnership delivering quality and financial outcomes: Occupancy of the stabilised portfolio increased to 97.1% Total return on stabilised assets since inception of 13.3% Strengthened relationships with regional and global e-commerce customers and capital partners Embedded key controls and culture with the team working cohesively, while integrating a strong risk management approach: Positive results from all internal and external compliance and operational audits Zero workplace fatalities Strengthened team capabilities and managed a focused and motivated team with an emphasis on strong leadership and embedded Goodman values Female representation in senior roles above 50% in Goodman Brazil Further integrated the Brazil operation into the global Goodman network Provided advice and support to senior management in Group regarding data centre strategy, sustainability, modern slavery and innovation initiatives + Important direct link for the Board to the operations in Brazil.
+Nick Vrondas Group Chief Financial Officer + Overseen financial execution of the Group's business strategy, including further progression into the global data centre market + Overseen the allocation of capital which has contributed to the Group's strong FY24 operating profit result and a 73% increase in the security price over the year + Co-ordinated the financial performance and financial position of the regions in support of their strategic objectives In relation to capital management, driven financial risk management policies and specific structural initiatives for the Group and Partnerships, which further strengthened their positions.
+At 30 June 2024, the Partnerships had \$13.9 billion of equity commitments, cash and undrawn debt Directed the Group's initiatives with regard to debt finance transactions in banking and debt capital markets that sourced over \$8.1 billion of new facilities for the Group and its Partnerships in FY24.
+This has resulted in increased liquidity, term to maturity and diversity of funding sources Undertaken effective hedging and financial risk management via money market and hedge transactions of over \$10.6 billion for the Group and Partnerships + The Group Chief Financial Officer role also has global responsibility for the Group's IT platform and during FY24 has overseen further operational improvements in relation to IT systems and processes around the areas of cyber-risk and artificial intelligence + Undertaken an ongoing program of continuous improvement relating to various global compliance matters, risk management initiatives and operational controls Maintained long-standing relationships within the local and global capital markets and advisory sectors Managed effective statutory and management financial reporting which assisted operational and transactional decision making and managed the implementation of improvements and increased resilience into the systems and controls framework. + Actively involved in the Group Investment Committee process, therefore advising on the viability of various transactions alongside prudent risk management + Provided significant input into proposed and executed Group transactions.